-This section is intended to be a brief overview of how accountability and improvement systems are intended to work together and the types of school support and improvement systems available under ESSA.
-In school accountability, school's overall performance and performance within each indicator should meaningfully differentiate among schools.
+This section is intended to be a brief overview of how accountability and improvement systems are intended to work together, and the types of school support and improvement systems required under ESSA.
+In school accountability, schools' overall performance and performance within each indicator meaningfully differentiates performance among schools.
 The overall percentage of points earned for a school is tied directly to identification of schools in need of support and improvement.
-Comprehensive information on the identification and requirements for schools in school improvement can be obtained from USBE Title I staff.
+Comprehensive information on the identification and requirements for schools in school improvement can be obtained from USBE Title I staff and in the Utah System of Support for School Improvement handbook, which can be found here: https://schools.utah.gov/file/0661922d-d4dc-419f-b462-01acae3b070b.